szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 ## Using console.log() to Debug

-TODO: emphasize console log debugging over printing

 To keep things simple, we have been console.logging a lot of our programs just so we can see an immediate result.
-However, `console.log()` is best for debugging purposes

-When trying to fix problems in your code, it is often useful to use the `console.log()` function to print out the value of a variable or expression to see what you are actually getting

-TODO: Add how to read code from Python the hard way
+However, `console.log()` is best used for debugging purposes in your programs.
+It is a quick and easy way to see the current state of a particular variable or condition.
+If you are ever uncertain about what result you might get from a particular piece of code, or if it is giving you an error or an otherwise unintended value, try breaking down the code step by step and using `console.log()` to see what is going on at each point.

+Keep in mind that `console.log()` is useful no matter the data type: for instance, if you pass in an array, you'll be able to inspect the array's contents.
+Pass in an object, you can examine the object's attributes/methods.
+Pass in a string, it'll log the string.
+A good first step in any debugging process is to see exactly what you're getting back from the code.
+Pairing `console.log()` with `typeof` can also be particularly effective.
+Usually, this will give you some insight into what is going wrong.

 ## Review Questions